 The District entered into a Capacity Sale Agreement with Aerojet Rocketdyne (AR) to purchase rights to capacity in the District's Water Treatment Plant (BWTP) on behalf of Golden State Water Company.
 AR will pay the District a \$9,400,000 capacity fee over a six year period.
-As of June 30, 2019, AR had paid \$3,800,000 to the District and will pay the remaining \$5,600,000 in annual payments of \$1,400,000 due on July 1 through 2022.
-The next payment is due July 1, 2019.
+As of June 30, 2020, AR had paid \$5,200,000 to the District and will pay the remaining \$4,200,000 in annual payments of \$1,400,000 due on July 1 through 2022.
+The next payment is due July 1, 2020.

 In connection with the sale of capacity, the District converted a portion of its outstanding 2010 Certificates of Participation from governmental bonds to tax-exempt private activity bonds.
 As a result of this action, \$8,315,000 of the Certificates were treated as reissued for federal tax purposes on August 24, 2016.
 There was no effect on the tax-exempt status of the bonds and the remaining principal and interest due remained unchanged due to the bond conversion.
+The 2010 Certificates of Participation were refunded and defeased by the 2019 Water Revenue Refunding Certificates of Participation Series B.

 CARMICHAEL WATER DISTRICT

 NOTES TO THE BASIC FINANCIAL STATEMENTS (CONTINUED)

-June 30, 2019 and 2018
+June 30, 2020 and 2019